 When communicating with university staff and instructors ALWAYS provide:

-To help you through your degree, there are 2 types of Advisors – Program Advisors and the Academic Advisor:
+To help you through your degree, there are two types of Advisors – Program Advisors and Academic Advisor.

 If you still have questions, please direct your inquiry to ECE’s UG Administrative Assistant.

 Engineering Student Services

 Please contact the Engineering Student Services office for concerns with:

 – Academic Advisement Report or your Status (program, level)